ryancdickson/crp-staging/content/index.md

 \*\*\* accepted on a discretionary basis

-To uphold a consistent baseline evaluation of operational characteristics regardless of a CA Owner's geographic location, CAs SHOULD be audited in accordance with the WebTrust audit scheme.

-To improve transparency and increase confidence in a CA Owner's reliability and adherence to Chrome Root Program expectations and industry best practices, they SHOULD publicly disclose a Long-form Report (sometimes referred to as a "detailed controls mapping") in their public repository and disclose this location to the CCADB.

 #### 1.4.1.
 Annual Audits
 All Chrome Root Program Participant CAs MUST retain an unbroken, contiguous audit coverage.